 After a summer hiatus the final essay completes its cycle in October 2020.
 There will also be a short article about the project in the October issue of the Book Arts Newsletter.

-I'm currently looking for funding to produce a paper version to provide the participating artists with copies to exhibit or sell.
+I'm currently looking for funding to produce a paper version.

 The essays are available to view at https://hextingproject.cargo.site/HEXTING-ESSAY-HOME-PAGE